igor-sikachyna/ultratest-realtime-contract-tester/README.md

 This means you can save some time on test initialization and you don't need to invoke the `ultratest` command again!

+It also provides functionality to hot reload test cases.

 ## How to install

 Add this repository to the `ultratestPlugins` of your tests `package.json` like so: